nicolares20/scrum/README.md

    * Velocity: the amount of items completed in a given period of time
  * Add Business Value: have a shippable product due a few sprints before finalized date of product release, but have added feature sets that add 'less' value tothe product at the final 2 sprints.
    * i.e. make it look pretty at the end.

+### Fundamentals of an Ideal Product Backlog:
+* **Product Backlog**:
+  * An ordered list of everything that might be needed in the product.
+  * The single source of requirements for any changes to be made to the product.

+* Product Vision: high level strategy of the goals for your product.
+* Product Backlog: the tactical plan to achieve that strategy.

+* **Prioritization Strategy**:
+1. Technical Necessity: how necessary this feature or item is to be completed for other parts of the project.
+2. Risk: amount of unknown risk associated with each item.
+* The higher the risk, the higher the priority: Higher risk items will require more time to tackle, allowing you more time to solve any blocks along the way without leaving it to the end of the sprint.
+3. Business Value: expected yield of value from overall product
+Note: Business value becomes a higher priority as you get closer to the end of the sprint, as technical necessity items should have already been built out, and it becomes too risky to work on riskier items near the end of the sprint.

+* **Structuring the Backlog**:
+1. Opening Game: setting up the environment and all the tools necessary for completing the product.
+2. Middle Game: beginning work and execution phase.
+3. End Game: getting ready to deploy and maintanence related items.

+* Backlog Refinement: 1 hour a week meeting to discuss what is happening with current sprint, as well as using this info in relation to the upcoing sprint as well.

+* **Backlog Visualizations**:
+  * Burning Chart: a chart that visualizes shows the amount of items left to knock out on a product.

+* **Notes on Product Backlog**:
+  * Only give full detail and effort to what is needed at the next present moment; everything else later down the line can be viewed with a brief summary/overview/description.
+  * Add improvements to internal team processes as an event to the sprint backlog items as it requires some time needed in place of executing.
+  * Plan for a Spike:
+* **Spike**: times when research needs to be done to further delve into the complexity of an item or answer any supplemental questions which may come about